 Oregon Tech's BSCE program is accredited by the Engineering Accreditation Commission of ABET Inc. ABET accreditation is your assurance that our program meets the quality standards established by the engineering profession.
 Oregon Tech works closely with alumni, employers and the American Society of Civil Engineers (ASCE) to ensure that students graduate with the skills necessary to be successful.

 Master of Science in Civil Engineering (MSCE) The MSCE degree at Oregon Tech is a practice-focused graduate degree.
 The degree has both project and thesis options and offers emphases in the areas of structural and transportation engineering.
 For more information please contact the graduate program director.
+Graduate level courses are offered in water resources, structural, transportation and geotechnical areas.

 Take a Virtual Tour of Our Labs